You might also find these links helpful...

 Read More

-Have you got your results and your academic standing is Referral, Probation or (ugh!)
-Suspension?
+Have you got your results and your academic standing is Academic Risk, Suspension or Exclusion?

-If you're on Referral or Probation you'll be told to go and see an Academic Advisor in your school.
+If you're on Academic Risk Level 1, 2 or 3 you'll be told to go and see an Academic Advisor in your school.
 You must try to work out with your academic advisor how to avoid failing.
 When you see the academic advisor (and you must!) ask them serious questions.
 Make sure you do not do a load which is too much for you.
 Make sure you know which are the hardest subjects, and if you can balance some of the more difficult ones with easier ones until you get yourself back to Good Standing and have resolved whatever problems lead to you failing.

 Sometimes Academic Advisors are not members of academic staff, and will not have knowledge of the course content.
 If your academic advisor is not able to answer questions about the difficulty of courses, consult with individual lecturers, course co-ordinator or the director of undergraduate studies if there is one.